Table of Contents

 In the US, you can go to the National HIV and STD Testing Resources website or the AIDS.gov website to find a testing site near you.
 You can also call the CDC's information line at 800-232-4636 or call your state's HIV/AIDS hotline (numbers listed here).
 To find services across the world, visit AIDSmap's e-atlas.

-If your HIV test is negative in the window period you could still be infected with HIV.
-If you want to get tested before the window period has passed, there are tests that look for pieces of the virus itself.
+If your HIV test is negative in the window period you could still have HIV.
+If you want to get tested before the body has had a chance to produce antibodies (i.e., before the window period has passed), there are tests that look for pieces of the virus itself.
 These pieces of the virus or viral particles are called antigens.
 If an HIV antigen is your blood, there are tests that can identify HIV infection as quickly as two weeks after exposure to HIV.

 There are a few tests to identify HIV.
 The first tests are screening tests.
 If the screening test is positive, a confirmatory test is done.

 Screening tests are used first.
 If an antibody screening test is negative for HIV and you are outside the window period, then you do not have HIV.
-If an antigen screening test is negative for HIV, then you do not have HIV.
+If an antigen screening test is negative for HIV two weeks or more after your exposure, then you do not have HIV.
 If your screening test comes back positive, you will need a second test to confirm or make certain that you are truly living with HIV.

 Antibody tests are the most commonly used tests to screen for HIV.
 They look for the presence of antibody to the HIV virus in your blood, urine, or oral fluid (not your saliva).
 Antibodies are proteins that your body makes to mark a germ – in this case the human immunodeficiency virus – for destruction by your immune system.
-If you have been exposed to the HIV virus, your body will produce antibodies to HIV after three to six months.
+If you have been exposed to the HIV virus, your body will produce antibodies to HIV after one to three months.
+Sometimes it can take up to six months.
 The period between infection and your body's production of HIV antibodies is called the "window period."
 Having a negative HIV antibody test after the window period means you are not infected with HIV.

 There are several types of screening antibody tests: